aatain/music-magic/README.md

 ```

 ### Run the React UI and API Server
-At the root-level run the following command:
+At the root-level run the following command to concurrently run the client and server:
 ```
 npm run dev
 ```